Learn something new every day

 SCSI stands for Small Computer System Interface.
 It’s usually an acronym rather than abbreviation, pronounced as “scuzzy.”
 The system can be used for connecting a variety of devices, though most consumers will normally encounter it in terms of a SCSI hard drive.

 The biggest difference between a SCSI hard drive and one using a rival system such as SATA or ATA is that with SCSI, there is a processor on the drive itself.
-This means the performance of the drive is not as dependant on the computer’s specifications.
+This means the performance of the drive is not as dependent on the computer’s specifications.
 Though this does not always outweigh SCSI’s disadvantages for the home user, it can be an important benefit for corporate users who are running multiple computers and need to use low-spec machines for economic reasons.